 If you still can’t play the videos without them stuttering, stopping, or buffering, even after ensuring that your internet speed is adequate, then the problem may be on your computer’s end.
 Your computer needs to be able to receive the video from the internet through its network card, interpret and open it with browser and CPU, and play and display it with the video card/chip and monitor.
 Many things could interfere.

-1. Ensure that your network and display adapters have updated drivers.
+Ensure that your network and display adapters have updated drivers.

-2. Try toggling on or off your browser's hardware acceleration setting.
-Having it set to on is the typically preferred default, but we have seen strange video problems be solved by toggling the setting.
-In Google Chrome, this can be toggled by going to chrome://settings/ , clicking "Advanced" at the bottom of the page, then scrolling down to the "System" area and switching the "Use hardware acceleration when available" setting on or off.
+Having it set to On is the typical default, but we have seen strange video problems be solved by toggling the setting.
+In Google Chrome, this can be toggled by going to

-3. Close any programs that don’t need to be running.
-Some programs and browser extensions, add-ons, toolbars, or plugins can slow you down and eat up your computer’s resources.
+Some programs and browser extensions, add‑ons, toolbars, or plugins can slow you down and eat up your computer’s resources.
 Others automatically start in the background when you start your computer.
-Before you restart your computer, try turning off some of the programs that don’t need to start with your computer or browser.
-This will free up the computer’s resources to focus on TestOut.
-Consider doing the following things (Google how to do them if you don’t know):
+Turning off programs that don’t need to start with your computer or browser will free up the computer’s resources to focus on CertMaster.

-Disable unneeded start up programs
+Disable unneeded start‑up programs

-Disable unneeded browser extensions, add-ons, toolbars, or plugins
+Helpful article: https://www.howtogeek.com/173347/beginner‑geek‑everything‑you‑need‑to‑know‑about‑disabling‑startup‑programs‑on‑windows/Disable unneeded browser extensions, add‑ons, toolbars, or plugins

-Helpful Article: https://community.box.com/t5/How-to-Guides-for-Account/How-To-Disable-Plugins-Add-Ons-Extensions-In-Multiple-Browsers/ta-p/19
+Helpful article: https://community.box.com/t5/How‑to‑Guides‑for‑Account/How‑To‑Disable‑Plugins‑Add‑Ons‑Extensions‑In‑Multiple‑Browsers/ta‑p/19 -

 One program to note is Kaspersky.
 Kaspersky has a setting that is incompatible with our software.
 This setting injects its script into our script, causing hundreds of consecutive errors until the browser crashes or freezes.
+Disable this setting: Kaspersky Settings → Additional → Network → Traffic Processing: Inject script into web traffic to interact with web pages.

 6. Other Troubleshooting Ideas